About The Art

 Yet, it is a new art form.
 It is a bridge between painting and sculpture and is a form of assemblage art.
 It is “painting" with fabric and employing the sculptural definition of giving shape in volume, much like low-relief or high-relief sculpture.
 She discovers techniques to make the fabrics “fly” as if they were floating freely in space.
 The wall sculptures maintain the intrinsic quality of the fabric and are not hardened or altered.
 Still, they can be dusted.
 There is an interactive quality created by the light moving into folds and textures of the fabrics, as well as by the observer’s movement while observing.
 The works typically incorporate three-dimensional found objects, such as chopsticks, bamboo, reed, wood, copper, glass shapes, and dolls which add to the meaning of the entire piece.

 Obi sculptures (silk) are large pieces, often two feet high, eight feet long, and nine inches deep, and fit beautifully into large or modest-size rooms, into any style of house decor from traditional to modern, and in corporate boardrooms and offices.
-Other Obi sculptures are available on commission, choosing an obi from my collection.
+Other Obi sculptures are available on commission, choosing an obi from her collection.

-Kathy then expanded the genre into painting and dyeing silk (her silk scarves are presently sold out) and creating other, smaller three-dimensional forms, displayed in 16"x20" shadow boxes.
+Kathy then expanded the genre into painting and dyeing silk (her silk scarves are presently sold out) and creating other, smaller three-dimensional forms, displayed in 16"x20" shadow boxes, also sold out.
 Next, she moved into using satin or metallic fabrics for the background, typically sculpting foil fabric, felt, satin, ribbon, tulle, and organza and attaching them to canvas.
 She has developed new techniques and approaches to construct with the different weights, composition, and nature of the fabrics.
 Her emphasis, as always, is a combination of color, light, texture, and design.
 These fabric assemblage structures range in size from 16 x 20 inches up to 3 x 5 feet.
 These are also dustable.